Social selling is social, not selling

 Best practices in social selling

-Whichever social platform you prioritise to reach your target audience, make sure you adopt social selling best practices.
+Whichever social platform you use to reach your target audience, adopt social selling best practices.
 Here are four social selling best practices to keep in mind.

 Provide value